 Laughter can take the edge off of a stressful day.
 Think about something funny, or go see a comedian.

 Take Advantage of Support and Counselling:

 Sometimes we need to ask for help to manage our stress.
-Connecting with a doctor or psychologist and undergoing ‘talking therapies’ can help you work through your fears and anxieties, which can reduce your overall stress levels and help boost your chances to conceive.
+Especially when stress decreases your chances 0f conceiving, connecting with a doctor or psychologist and undergoing ‘talking therapies’ can help you work through your fears and anxieties, which can reduce your overall stress levels and help boost your chances to conceive.
 Friends and family that may have undergone similar difficulties may be helpful to speak with as well.